Goobles/vscode-typescript-angular-plugin/README.md

 Finally, I come to what you're screaming at from the beginning: "HTML templates can be long too, so the TypeScript files become a mess with inline templates".

-Well, if your templates are long, the mess may be how you program (sorry!), as you don't respect one of the major principle of programming: the **single responsibility principle**.
+Well, if your templates are long, the mess may be how you program (sorry!), as you don't respect one of the major principles of programming: the **single responsibility principle**.

-**Inline templates favors to pay attention to that**, while external templates favors huge components, which is *bad*.
+**Inline templates favors to pay attention to keep components small**, which is *good*, while external templates favors huge components, which is *bad*.

 So yes, **the good practice is inline templates! :)**